uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

 Algorithm Anatomy
 =================

-oneDAL primarily targets algorithms that extensively used in data analytics.
+oneDAL primarily targets algorithms that are extensively used in data analytics.
 These algorithms typically have many parameters, i.e. knobs to control its internal behavior and produced result.
 In machine learning, those parameters are often referred as *meta-parameters* to distinguish them from the model